Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

 of <a href="http://www.isobus.com/">ISO 11783 (ISOBUS)</a>
 applications.
 The purpose of ISO 11783 is to provide an open interconnected system for on-board electronic systems.
 It is intended to enable electronic units to communicate with each other providing a standardized system.
-ISO 11783 consists of 13 parts which specify a communications system for agricultural equipment based on the CAN 2.0 B [1] protocol.<br/>
+ISO 11783 consists of 13 parts which specify a communications system for agricultural equipment based on the CAN 2.0 B [1] protocol.<br>

 \isoaglib is mainly developed on LINUX.
 The actual target device is typically an embedded system.
 There also exist some Win32 specific adaptations, as well.